-- 2.13.
-In addition to the above items that all have a direct influence on the fire performance of floors or walls, the following items can also have an indirect influence if the lining provides some or all of their support: - heavy ceiling-hung luminaires, lighting tracks and overhead projectors - wall-mounted brackets for televisions, heavy speakers and flat screen installations.
+These installations have a potential to compromise the fire containment capability, and guidance is included for these situations.
+These are known as full penetrations.
+In addition to the above items that all have a direct influence on the fire performance of floors or walls, the following items can also have an indirect influence if the lining provides some or all of their support:

+- Heavy ceiling-hung luminaires, lighting tracks and overhead projectors; - Wall-mounted brackets for televisions, heavy speakers and flat screen installations.
 If the room is involved in fire, the weight of such items may lead to the premature failure of the lining material.

-- 2.14.
-In addition to the risk of the electrical installation reducing the fire separation capabilities of those elements that need to resist fire spread or to remain structurally sound in a fire, a poorly installed electrical installation can potentially be the cause of a fire, for example due to heat generated by loose connections. - 2.15.
+In addition to the risk of the electrical installation reducing the fire separation capabilities of those elements that need to resist fire spread or to remain structurally sound in a fire, a poorly installed electrical installation can potentially be the cause of a fire, for example due to heat generated by loose connections.

 When involved in a fire, thermoplastic materials used in the construction of electrical fittings can release significant quantities of dense smoke and toxic products.
-They can also create flaming molten droplets which have been known to cause fire spread to carpets and furnishing below them. - 2.16.
+They can also create flaming molten droplets which have been known to cause fire spread to carpets and furnishing below them.

 The fire separating capability of an element of construction is generally measured by the duration for which the element will satisfy the criteria of a fire resistance test as laid down in BS 476: Part 20 and BS EN 1363-1.
 More information on the relevant test methods and criteria can be found in Annex B.

-3. Scope
+2. SCOPE

-- 3.1.
-This Guide gives practical advice and guidance for the installation, and the making good following the installation, of electrical equipment and wiring in self- contained domestic premises (including bungalows, multi-storey houses, individual flats and maisonettes) that are designed to accommodate a single family unit.
-The advice and guidance applies to both new and existing premises. - 3.2.
-The Guide does not apply directly to Houses in Multiple Occupation, hostels, caravans or boats, or to the communal parts of blocks of flats or the communal parts of maisonettes, nor does it apply to any premises used for purposes other than a dwelling (such as small shops, factories or similar premises used solely as places of work). - 3.3.
-The Guide gives advice on what needs to be done to maintain the fire resistance of walls and ceilings in domestic premises that have been penetrated or partially penetrated in the process of installing electrical equipment and wiring. - 3.4.
+This Guide gives practical advice and guidance for the installation, and the making good following the installation, of electrical equipment and wiring in self-contained domestic premises (including bungalows, multi-storey houses, individual flats and maisonettes) that are designed to accommodate a single family unit.
+The advice and guidance applies to both new and existing premises.

+The Guide does not apply directly to Houses in Multiple Occupation, hostels, caravans or boats, or to the communal parts of blocks of flats or the communal parts of maisonettes, nor does it apply to any premises used for purposes other than a dwelling (such as small shops, factories or similar premises used solely as places of work).

+The Guide gives advice on what needs to be done to maintain the fire resistance of walls and ceilings in domestic premises that have been penetrated or partially penetrated in the process of installing electrical equipment and wiring.

 It does not consider in detail the impact that the installation of electrical equipment and wiring may also have on the structural, acoustic or energy targets prescribed in building regulations.

-- 3.5.
-The Guide gives recommendations as to what is considered to be best practice, to ensure that electrical installers have adequate knowledge of the construction of the elements that could be compromised by their work. - 3.6.
+The Guide gives recommendations as to what is considered to be best practice, to ensure that electrical installers have adequate knowledge of the construction of the elements that could be compromised by their work.
 Where an installer wishes to differentiate between new and traditional forms of construction, the guidance given in Annex C may assist.
-Some investigations may require the services of another professional, such as a surveyor or fire specialist. - Note: This Guide does not necessarily apply to all innovative or unusual forms of construction or electrical equipment.
+Some investigations may require the services of another professional, such as a surveyor or fire specialist.

+Note: This Guide does not necessarily apply to all innovative or unusual forms of construction or electrical equipment.
 If in doubt, specialist advice should be sought.

-Result of an eight minute fire on lightweight joists (Courtesy of Manchester City Council - Building Control)
+Result of an eight minute fire on lightweight joists (Courtesy of Manchester City Council - Building Control).